CompileKernel/native-image-picker-macos/README.md

 > [!TIP]
 > You can use `NativeImagePickerMacOS.registerWith()` to register this implementation.
 However, this bypasses platform checks, which **may result in runtime errors** if the current platform is not macOS or if the macOS version is unsupported.
 Instead, use `registerWithIfSupported()` if uncertain.

+Refer to the [example main.dart](example/lib/main.dart) for a full usage example.

 ## 🌱 Contributing